 Charges can be billed to students’ University of Oregon student account or paid by cash or check.
 Visa and MasterCard are also accepted for most clinical services.
 We can also submit claims to university-sponsored insurance plans, and courtesy bill other private plans.

 Students who are referred out for medical services not available at the University Health Center (UHC) or who seek medical or health services elsewhere in the community are fully responsible for all expenses.

-Starting in January 2018, UHC will accept Visa and MasterCard for clinical services.
-Students will be able to present their Visa- and MasterCard-affiliated credit or debit cards at point of payment for same-day remittance for the services they received.
+UHC does accept Visa and MasterCard for clinical services.
+Students are able to present their Visa- and MasterCard-affiliated credit or debit cards at point of payment for same-day remittance for the services they receive.
 The services that can be paid by credit or debit card include all clinical and nursing services, as well as dental, diagnostic, physical therapy, and sports medicine services.

-- UHC Pharmacy will continue to provide credit and debit card acceptance separately for all pharmacy services at their location only.
+- UHC Pharmacy continues to provide credit and debit card acceptance separately for all pharmacy services at their location only.

-- UHC will not be accepting credit or debit cards for Student Health Benefits Plan (SHBP) premium remittances.
+- UHC does not accept credit or debit cards for Student Health Benefits Plan (SHBP) premium remittances.

-- UHC will continue to courtesy bill health insurance plans for services, as well as to process SHBP student billing information.
+- UHC continues to courtesy bill health insurance plans for services, as well as to process SHBP student billing information.

 UO Student Health Benefits Plan

 University Health Center (UHC) will submit claims for students enrolled in the Student Health Benefits Plan (SHBP) directly to the insurance company.
 Most services are fully covered, but services that are not covered will be billed to the students’ UO accounts on DuckWeb.